-Our Vascular Biology Laboratory, under the direction of Dr. Sumpio, has both national and international visibility and is well-funded through NIH, AHA, and VA sources.
+Dr. Sumpio's Vascular Biology Laboratory has both national and international visibility and is well-funded through NIH, AHA, and VA sources.
 This vigorous research program, focusing on delineating molecular events in the arterial wall in response to mechanical forces, has involvement by students, residents, visiting fellows, as well as faculty.

 Dr. Dardik’s research program focuses on factors that contribute to the endothelial cell and whole blood vessel differentiated phenotype.
 He is currently examining the role of shear stress in endothelial cell signal transduction and extracellular protein secretion.

 Dr. Gusberg’s clinical research program is focused on predicting and assessing outcomes of neuropsychological impact of carotid endarterectomy; predicting blood pressure and functional response to renal revascularization by stent or bypass; evaluating functional and quality of life outcomes in patients undergoing elective thoracoabdominal and infrarenal aortic aneurysm repair (open or endovascular).

 Yale University School of Medicine